mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 to as injecting a QUIC Plugin.
 Injecting a plugin is limited to a given QUIC connection.

 Its bytecode is run inside a sandboxed execution environment.
-It accesses to the state of a QUIC connection through a restricted API.
+It has a restricted access to the state of a QUIC connection through the Plugin API.

-The scope of a QUIC Plugin is restricted by both the limitations of this execution environment, e.g. in terms of instruction set and quantity, and by the surface exposed by this API, e.g. the quantity of state that can be read from or written to by a plugin.
+The scope of a QUIC Plugin is restricted by both the limitations of this execution environment, e.g. in terms of instruction set and quantity, and by the surface exposed by the Plugin API, e.g. the quantity of state that can be read from or written to by a plugin.
 The API also defines a set of protocol operations to which QUIC Plugins can be injected.
 For instance, a QUIC implementation might restrict QUIC Plugins injection to its acknowledgment generation policy, e.g. the protocol operation deciding whether sending an ACK frame is needed.

 A QUIC Plugin can be injected by several means.
 The application can inject plugins to tune its underlying QUIC connection.
 QUIC peers can exchange and inject plugins over a QUIC connection, as described in {{exchanging-plugins}}.
 Users can set a default configuration to inject plugins on their devices.

+Considering again {{extending-fsm}} applied to QUIC Plugins, the messages are the protocol operations.
+The states of the FSM are defined by the QUIC connection state, which can be modified and extended during the execution of a protocol operation through the Plugin API.
+The transitions are calls to protocol operations.

+[comment]: # How to define nested protoop calls ?
+[comment]: # Should we show an example FSM for QUIC ?

 # Exchanging QUIC Plugins {#exchanging-plugins}